Understanding Einstein’s Special Relativity Physics

 This is the ratio of time measured by Bar to the time measured by Abel.
 From this equation, we see that if v = 0 (Bar remains at the same place as Abel, then k = ±1 (which are both the square root of 1).

-From the definition of k in the diagram, we can see that if k>1, v is positive, and for k <1, v is negative. from the calculation of k in terms of v, we see that if v –> –v, then k –> 1/k.
+We can see from the definition of k in the diagram that if k>1, v is positive, and if k <1, v is negative.
+We also see from the definition of k in terms of v that if v –> –v, then k –> 1/k.

 Composition rule of k factors